 ‘There’s a hole in the wire over here,’ said Farrow, walking towards it.
 ‘Probably kids breaking in to vandalise the place.
 We should be able unravel it a bit more to make it copper-sized.’

-‘Thank goodness for that,’ said Trent, relieved to be off the hook.
+‘Thank goodness for that,’ said Trent, sounding relieved.
+‘Well-spotted, that man.’